WordPress Pre-Launch Checklist

 What PreFlight helps you verify

 PreFlight analyzes technical points related to launch readiness and flags issues before a WordPress website is published or delivered.
-It helps teams identify critical gaps in indexing, access, redirects, metadata, and baseline technical configuration.
+It helps teams identify critical gaps in indexing, access, redirects, metadata, and baseline technical configuration, with focused pages such as the WordPress sitemap check, the WordPress robots.txt check, and the WordPress noindex issue.

 It is designed as a practical pre-launch verification step, not a full replacement for specialized SEO or security audits.